OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 ## Principles

 The mapper contains __representations__ of STIX 2.1 entities and relationships, in order for the parser to properly extract them.
-One mapper is dedicated to parsing a specific CSV file structure, and thus dedicated mappers shall be created for each and every specific CSV structure you might need to ingest in the platform.
+One mapper is dedicated to parsing a specific CSV file structure, and thus dedicated mappers should be created for each and every specific CSV structure you might need to ingest in the platform.

 ## Create a new CSV Mapper